Selwyn Lloyd: Suez crisis

-Withdrawal

 On 7 November the United Nations General Assembly passed a resolution calling for withdrawal of British, French and Israeli forces.
 Lloyd's initial position was that Britain was not prepared to withdraw her forces until they had been replaced by a peacekeeping force acceptable to Britain.
 The Americans met this idea with extreme hostility, insisting on total British withdrawal.
 Lloyd flew to New York on Sunday 11 November and stayed until the evening of Monday 27 November.
-To Lloyd's displeasure Hammarskjold was visiting Nasser in Cairo at this time.
 Whilst Lloyd was away, on 13 November Macmillan, who was busily ingratiating himself with the Americans, told Aldrich (US Ambassador to London) that Selwyn Lloyd was "too young and inexperienced" for his position.
-Lloyd visited Dulles (who had been ill for the climax of the Suez Crisis) in hospital on 18 November.
-He recorded that Dulles asked "Why didn't you go on [i.e. to occupy the whole canal, having begun military action]?"
-When Lloyd replied: "Well, Foster, if you'd so much as winked we might have," Lloyd recorded that Dulles murmured that the Americans could not possibly have done that, and turned away.
 On 20 November 1956 the question of collusion was raised in Cabinet, with Eden and Lloyd both absent; it was agreed to stick to Lloyd's formula that Britain had not incited the Israeli attack.
 In Washington Lloyd managed to speak to Eisenhower's adviser Walter Bedell Smith, and addressed the UN General Assembly on Friday 23 November, the day Eden left for Jamaica.
 In a speech which was essentially an acceptance of an Argentinian motion, Lloyd offered to hand over to a UN peacekeeping force and claimed that Britain had prevented a small war growing into a larger one.
 Despite a hostile attack by Krishna Menon, the resolution was carried.